The Caboolture Historical Village is an impressive 4-hectare living museum showcasing important heritage structures.

-The Caboolture Historical Village features exhibits from the old Caboolture Hospital, Queensland Prison’s Museum, the old Caboolture Railway Station, and many cottages that were transported from different areas around town.
+The Caboolture Historical Village features exhibits from the old Caboolture Hospital, Queensland Prison’s Museum, the old Caboolture Railway Station, and many cottages transported from different areas around town.

-Many schools organize field trips to the museum in an effort to educate students about early history in Australia and the local area.
-Children are encouraged to visit during school holidays too, in order to learn while getting entertained through a variety of exciting activities such as demonstrations of wood-crafting and blacksmithing.
+Many schools organise field trips to the museum to educate students about early history in Australia and the local area.
+Children are also encouraged to visit during school holidays to learn while getting entertained through various exciting activities such as demonstrations of wood-crafting and blacksmithing.
 These were valuable historical skills that many tend to forget about today.

 No matter how old you are, you’ll be hard-pressed not to be enamoured by the charming village while appreciating all the memorabilia on display.

 The village is an affordable attraction and makes a convenient stopover as you make your way to the Sunshine Coast.
 For the best experience, allot around three hours to make the most out of the many experiences in the village.